puppetlabs/puppet-docs/source/puppet/5.3/install_windows.markdown

 The installer specifically stores information in different areas of the registry to allow rolling back to the 32bit agent.

-For more information, see [compensating for redirection] (https://puppet.com/docs/puppet/5.3/lang_windows_file_paths.html#compensating-for-redirection).
+For more information, see [compensating for redirection](https://puppet.com/docs/puppet/5.3/lang_windows_file_paths.html#compensating-for-redirection).